Discover the best national parks in Sydney, featuring stunning walking tracks, waterfalls, lookouts, and thriving wildlife.

 2. Blue Mountains

-The Blue Mountains region is arguably one of the most popular tourist and weekend getaway destinations in Sydney and New South Wales.
+The Blue Mountains is arguably one of the most popular destinations for tourists and weekend getaways in Sydney and New South Wales.

-Just over an hour west of Sydney, this World Heritage-listed area is home to many bushwalking tracks, waterfalls, deep valleys and canyons, and numerous lookout points with breathtaking views.
+Located just over an hour west of Sydney, this World Heritage-listed region boasts an array of bushwalking tracks, waterfalls, deep valleys, canyons, and numerous lookouts offering stunning views.

 Discover the Blue Mountains: